My Family Table

 How to cook perfect rice

-A Question that I am often asked when hosting a dinner party is “how do you cook your rice so perfectly?”
+A question that I am often asked when hosting a dinner party is “how do you cook your rice so perfectly?”
+Hence this how to make perfect rice post.
 What I can tell you, is that it is not as simple as it looks and I remember during my early cooking days having at least one or two bin-able rice disasters!
-We eat rice fairly often and my product of choice is Tastic Basmati Rice, which may be the slightly more expensive option but in my opinion its worth it.
+We eat rice fairly often and my product of choice is Basmati Rice.

 Ingredients: